 There is some attempt to draw a moral equivalence here between the anti-draft protests of the sixties and the recent ‘Summer of hate’ BLM protests.
-But that is a specious comparison: protesting the concept of any kind of police and law at all is not the same as protesting being sent around the world to kill or be killed.
+But it is a specious comparison: protesting the concept of any kind of police and law at all is not the same as protesting being sent around the world to kill or be killed.
 If anything this movie serves to remind us of the greater character, nobility and purpose of a previous generation’s youth.
 Although the stated aims of the protesters back then were ostensibly the same: the intentionally vague ‘revolution’, with its irresponsible, naive and/or willful ignorance of history’s witness that such revolutions always result in genocide and the worst kind of tyranny, at least those protesters were attempting to stop an unjust war and prevent American imperialism from oppressing foreign nations.
 Today’s rioters and looters are not interested in the ongoing oppression of foreign nations, only their own comparatively very comfortable condition that does not in any way require them to go overseas to fight and die, and they have no programme of solution other than destruction and vandalism.
 The Coronavirus lockdown would be a worthy cause to protest against, but that rarely even gets a mention!

 Government corruption!
 Whatever happened to that issue?
 Well, as could be expected, it has been tastefully and discreetly dropped.
 But it hasn’t gone anywhere.
 This beautiful documentary asks an extraordinary question: what if we look at ‘the swamp’ of Congressional corruption from a bipartizan, neutral perspective?
 Wow what an idea!
-Neutrality is incredibly rare in today’s polarised political climate, and this doc just about manages to achieve it.
+Neutrality is incredibly rare in today’s polarised political climate, but this doc just about manages to achieve it.